Harder-Narasimhan strata and $p$-adic period domains: Introduction

 We briefly describe the structure of this article.
 In section 2, we review some basics about modifications of $G$-bundles on the Fargues-Fontaine curve, which will be our tool in the following.
-In section 3, we define and study the Newton and Harder-Narasimhan strata on the flag variety $\Fl(G,\mu^{-1})$.
+In section 3, we define and study the Newton and Harder-Narasimhan strata on the flag variety $\Fl(G,\mu^{-1})$ under the assumption that $\mu$ is minuscule.
 In section 4, we explain how to transfer the point of view by using modifications of $J_b$-bundles.
 More precisely, we explain how to identify the Newton and Harder-Narasimhan strata on the Hodge-Tate (resp. de Rham) side for $G$ by the corresponding strata on the de Rham (resp.
 Hodge-Tate) side for $J_b$.
 These are the dualities of the Newton and Harder-Narasimhan strata established in Theorem \ref{T: duality HN Newt} and Corollary \ref{C: duality HN Newt}.
-In section 5, we summarize several various equivalent conditions for a fully Hodge-Newton decomposable pair, using the results in sections 3 and 4.
-In section 6, we explain how to generalize the previous constructions and results to not necessarily minuscule cocharacters $\mu$ by studying the $B_{dR}^+$-affine Schubert cells $\Gr_{\mu^{-1}}$ and $\Gr_\mu$.
+In section 5, we summarize various equivalent conditions for a fully Hodge-Newton decomposable pair $(G,\{\mu\})$ with $\mu$ minuscule, applying results of sections 3 and 4.
+In section 6, we generalize the previous constructions and results to not necessarily minuscule cocharacters $\mu$ by studying the $B_{dR}^+$-affine Schubert cells $\Gr_{\mu^{-1}}$ and $\Gr_\mu$.
 In particular, we choose to work on the de Rham side $\Gr_\mu$ and prove the generalized Fargues-Rapoport conjecture (Theorem \ref{T: fully HN general}).
 Then we transfer back to the Hodge-Tate side $\Gr_{\mu^{-1}}$ (Corollary \ref{C: fully HN general}) by dualities (Theorem \ref{T: duality general}).
-In sections 7 and 8, we give applications to moduli of local $G$-Shtukas and Shimura varieties respectively.\\ \\ \textbf{Acknowledgments.} I would like to thank Sian Nie for some valuable discussions on group theory.
+We could start with the contents of section 6 directly after section 2.
+However, we decide to discuss firstly the more classical objects of flag varieties to illustrate the duality principle.
+In sections 7 and 8, we discuss some applications to moduli of local $G$-Shtukas and Shimura varieties respectively.\\ \\ \textbf{Acknowledgments.} I would like to thank Sian Nie for some discussions on group theory.
 I wish to thank Michael Rapoport for helpful remarks on the first version of this paper.
 I also thank Miaofen Chen and Laurent Fargues for useful conversations.
-The author was partially supported by the Recruitment Program of Global Experts of China, and the NSFC grants No. 11631009 and No. 11688101.
+I want to thank Eva Viehmann and Christophe Cornut sincerely for valuable correspondences which lead to the correction for a mistake in the previous version.
+I would like to thank the referee for helpful comments and suggestions which lead to some further improvements.
+The author was partially supported by the National Key R$\&$D Program of China 2020YFA0712600, the CAS Project for Young Scientists in Basic Research, Grant No. YSBR-033, and the NSFC grants No. 11631009 and No. 11688101.